Heritage High School (Leesburg, Virginia): Lacrosse

 The Heritage boys' lacrosse team did well in the 2007 and 2008 seasons, finishing 15–3 and 14–3 respectively.
 They were tournament champions in 2007 and regular season champions in 2008.
 The class of 2008 has had the strongest class in school history and graduated with the most wins in school history.
 The class of 2008 also had 3 members go on to play collegiately at the NCAA level.

+Cross Country

+In 2015, Heritage High School's Girls Cross Country Team won the Class 4A Championships at Great Meadow.
+A key reason for this success was a first-place individual finish by Weini Kelati, in a 5k time of 17:22.
+Overall, the team finished with a score of 86, 17 points lower than 2nd place Loudoun Valley.

 Other Sports

 Heritage teams did surprisingly well in the 2005–2006 year.
 Both the girls' and boys' track teams won their respective AA Dulles District Titles.
 The football team also had its first winning season in the 2005–2006 school year, with a 7–3 record, sharing the Dulles District title with Park View High School, but unable to make the playoffs because Park View had more power points in the Virginia High School League’s rating system. in 2015, third year head coach Reed Prosser helped the Pride to a 6–4 record, after starting 6–0, and to a playoff appearance.

 The Heritage girls' varsity swim and dive team have made a vast improvement over the season of 2014–2015.
 Seeing as the girls have placed first in the Conference 21 meet, taking first at regionals was an even bigger step.
 To finish up the season, the team placed third in the 4A Northern Virginia Annual States meet.
 There were also many record-breakers for swimmers on the Heritage varsity swim and dive team in the 2014–2015 season.